FREE Commercial Debt Collection Agency

 Proceedings are issued by our specialist debt recovery solicitors

-Should our client decide to issue legal proceedings, our file will be transferred to Advocate’s solicitors who specialise in commercial debt collection and debt recovery claims.
-They will issue proceedings in the name of and on behalf of our client, while Advocate will continue to be our client’s point of contact working as an intermediary, updating our client as the proceedings progress.
+Should our client decide to issue legal proceedings, our file will be transferred to Advocate’s solicitors, who specialise in commercial debt recovery claims.
+They will issue proceedings in the name of and on behalf of our client, while Advocate will continue to be our client’s point of contact, working as an intermediary and updating our client as the proceedings progress.

 Enforcing a County Court Judgment

-A debtor’s credit rating and ability to obtain credit will be effected within days of a Judgment being registered against them.
+A debtor’s credit rating and ability to obtain credit will be affected within days of a Judgment being registered against them.
 Should the debtor satisfy the Judgment within 28 of it being registered then they may apply to have the Judgment removed from the Register.
-If a Judgment is removed from the Register then the debtor’s credit rating will be restored.
-If the debtor satisfies the Judgment after 28 days it will be filed as satisfied, however, the effect on the debtor’s credit rating will last for 6 years.
+If a Judgment is removed from the Register, then the debtor’s credit rating will be restored.
+If the debtor satisfies the Judgment after 28 days, it will be filed as satisfied.
+However, the effect on the debtor’s credit rating will last for six years.

-Despite the serious financial consequences of a Judgment there is no guarantee that it will be paid, unfortunately many are not and Enforcement will be required.
-Enforcing Judgment is the final phase of the debt collection process.
-There are several options with the most often used and usually the most cost effective option being the instruction of Bailiffs or as they are now titled High Court Enforcements Officers.
+Despite the serious financial consequences of a Judgment, there is no guarantee that it will be paid.
+Unfortunately, many are not, and Enforcement may be required.
+Enforcing Judgment is the final phase of the debt recovery process.
+There are several options with the most often used and usually, the most cost-effective option being the instruction of Bailiffs or as they are now titled High Court Enforcements Officers.